swi-infra/flake-server/README.md

 Packet delay is the amount of time that the packet is held up before routing to the destination.
 Packet delay is naturally introduced in processing delay, which occures when the packet is being routed through the network layers and when routing to and from the user through the network.
-Using Flake Legato we can emulate extended packet delay to see how a product reacts to it.
+Using Flake we can emulate extended packet delay to see how a product reacts to it.
 Packet delay can produce network disruptions and connectivity losses.

 It is important to test these situations to ensure that if a given product is on a poor network it is still able to have successful communication.